List of Marvel Comics characters: V: Savage Land Mutate

-Vertigo is a supervillain appearing in American comic books published by Marvel Comics.
-The character is depicted as a native of the Savage Land who obtained superhuman powers at a young age by genetic engineering.
-Her powers enable her to render a person severely dizzy and even unconscious.
-Vertigo first appeared in Marvel Fanfare #1 (March 1982), created by writer Chris Claremont and artist Michael Golden.
+Vertigo debuted in Marvel Fanfare #1-4 (March 1982), and was created by writer Chris Claremont and artist Michael Golden.

-In her first appearance, she was depicted as a member of the Savage Land Mutates, empowered by Magneto, with whom she first battled the X-Men and Spider-Man.
-Later, although not a mutant, she joined the Marauders, a group of mutants working as assassins for Mister Sinister.
+Vertigo initially appears as a member of the Savage Land Mutates, empowered by Magneto.
+Later, although not a mutant, she joined the Marauders, a group of mutant assassins working for Mister Sinister.

 Vertigo is an artificially enhanced mutate possessing the ability to project waves of psionic energy into her environment which affect the nervous systems of other living beings, distorting their physical perceptions and sense of balance.
 This power induces effects ranging from mild disorientation and vertigo to unconsciousness.
 Vertigo can focus her power on one or more individuals, or project it outward from herself in all directions, affecting everyone within her range of influence.
-Vertigo is not immune to her own powers, as she was thrown off balance when Thor reflected her psychic waves back at her with Mjolnir.
+Vertigo is not immune to her own powers, as she was thrown off balance when Thor reflected her psychic waves with Mjolnir.